lrusso/WebToApp/README.md

 * Go to **Applications** folder.

-* There is your .app project file.
+* There is your .app file.